inf112-v21/Fantastic-Four/roborally_rulebook.md

 ## SETUP
 1) Choose course from Course Manual (combine Docking Bay board, Factory Floor boards and flags into correct course).
-   For our game, the Course Manual could be a menu, where the users/players can visualize the courses.
+   For our roboGame, the Course Manual could be a menu, where the users/players can visualize the courses.
 2) Each player chooses a 1 robot plastic figure, 1 Archive Marker (check point), and 1 Program Sheet for that robot.
 3) Each player gets 3 Life tokens and puts them on their Program Sheet (when 5 or more players, an optional rule is to hand out 4 Life tokens instead).